10 Best WordPress Theme Frameworks (2023)

 If you’ve been a web developer for some time, there’s one thing you are 100% certain about: your clients don’t know what they want.

 To conquer the struggle that indubitably comes with working on projects with clients who keep changing the requirements or will, later on, expect you to add a module that wasn’t discussed earlier, web developers need to be prepared ahead of time.

-And what better way to get ready for unpredictable future development than using a super-flexible framework that’ll help you cope with any builds that come your way.
+And what better way to prepare for unpredictable future development than using a super-flexible framework that’ll help you cope with any builds coming your way.

-WordPress theme frameworks offer all kinds of flexibility – theme options, customizations, function extensibility, and design alterations.
+WordPress theme frameworks offer flexibility – theme options, customizations, function extensibility, and design alterations.